ConoCS/UnBIOS-v0.1-Beta-Alpaca-Build/README.md

 ## 🔧 What Is This Project?

-I'm working on a custom 16-bit BIOS—just for fun... at first.
+I'm working on a custom 16-bit BIOS.
+Just for fun... at first.
 But when I take “just for fun” seriously, who knows?
 It might turn into something big, right?

 This is the **Alpaca Build** of UnBIOS: a passion project combining pure Assembly and a stubborn desire to understand how low-level systems tick.